Unemployment insurance coverage in Wyoming can help out-of-work individuals provide for themselves and their families until they can find a new job.

 Claiming Your Wyoming Unemployment Benefits

-How to Appeal Your Unemployment Denial in Wyoming
+Appealing Your Unemployment Denial in Wyoming

-Filing for an Unemployment Extension in Wyoming
+Learn About Filing for an Unemployment Extension in Wyoming

 Do you know how to get an unemployment extension in Wyoming?
-Most jobseekers do not, and unfortunately, there is no way to extend your unemployment benefits past your cutoff date.
+Most job seekers do not, and unfortunately, there is no way to extend your unemployment benefits past your cutoff date.
 Virtually every out-of-work individual has pondered the question “How can I extend unemployment in WY?” before, but the last federal unemployment extension program ended in late 2012.